Churn: An AI content editor for the Internet has been missing.

 Why are we still using complex file formats?
 AI Models and Code Generators all speak Markdown, HTML, CSS, even Scalable Vector Graphics.

 We can use HTML and CSS for layout design.
-We don't need Adobe or Affinity.
+We don't need Adobe or Affinity Design Suite.
 We need to make it a Responsive Design and publish it to the web anyway.
 Emails and reports, fine okay.

 We now have a next generation Cross-Platform framework to build Cross-Platform Applications with libraries like wgpu.